Turskyi/nextjs-ecommerce/README.md

 ## Contact

-For inquiries, collaborations, or custom orders, reach out to us at dmytro@turskyi.com.
+For inquiries, collaborations, or custom orders, reach out to us at support@an-artist.store.

 Let’s celebrate art together! 🌟🎨